 Create a new Android Studio project with AndroidX (make sure you have the latest version of studio), and under the language tab select Kotlin.
 After Gradle is done configuring the project add two fragments to the project; One will act as NavHost, and another is destination fragment.

-- Right-click the navigation resource directory and add new XML resource directory name this file nav_graph.xml.
+- Right-click the navigation resource directory and add a new XML resource directory; name this file nav_graph.xml.

 - Double click to open this file.
 Android Studio will automatically launch navigation editor.

 Step 2: Add Fragments in NavEditor

 Now that we have nav_graph.xml file opened in navigation editor.
 Let's add fragments in the navigation editor.

 - Go to top left corner of the menu bar in navigation editor and click on the green plus sign.
 A submenu will appear containing a list of fragment and activities present in the projects.